AI for Energy and Sustainability in Swiss SMEs: 2026 Guide

 Intelligent Energy Management (BEMS)

 AI-augmented Building Energy Management Systems analyse consumption in real time (heating, air conditioning, lighting, machinery), detect waste and automatically adjust parameters.
-Typical savings: 15 to 30% of the energy bill with an ROI of 2 to 4 years.
+Typical savings:15 to 30% of the energy billwith an ROI of 2 to 4 years.

-For an industrial SME spending CHF 80,000/year on electricity, the potential saving is CHF 12,000 to CHF 24,000/year.
+For an industrial SME spending custom project scope on electricity, the potential saving iscustom project scope to custom project scope.

 Solar Panel and Storage Optimisation

 AI predicts solar production (weather data), anticipates consumption and optimises battery storage use: maximise self-consumption, sell at the most favourable tariff, reduce peak demand.
-Increase in self-consumption rate: 20 to 35%.
+Increase in self-consumption rate:20 to 35%.

 Automated ESG Reporting